Service Owner: Fred Williams

 NIU’s network service is actively monitored 7/24/365 with PRTG Network Monitor for up/down status and historical data; Cisco Prime Infrastructure; and OneControl for Ciena gear.

 Basic features of the network architecture and support service include:

-- NAT (Network Address Translation) mapping to remove publicly-exposed IP addresses thereby creating a more secure network while efficiently managing scarce IP addresses; and
+- NAT (Network Address Translation) mapping to remove publicly-exposed IP addresses thereby creating a more secure network while efficiently managing scarce IP addresses.

-- VPN (Virtual Private Network) authenticated and secure access to campus resources at secure.niu.edu
+- VPN (Virtual Private Network) authenticated and secure access to campus resources at vpn.niu.edu.

-- Option 1: full maintenance of a current system, including Help Desk, Break/Fix, Dispatch Support, NVR/Application maintenance, and Account setup/support; and
+- Option 1: full maintenance of a current system, including Help Desk, Break/Fix, Dispatch Support, NVR/Application maintenance and Account setup/support.

 - Option 2: full maintenance of a current system, including Help Desk, Break/Fix, Dispatch Support, NVR/Application maintenance, Account setup/support AND Camera/NVR new/refresh/replace.